 Resignation and removal of auditors of registered scheme financial report or a compliance plan

 This is Information Sheet 64 (INFO 64).
-It is for auditors of registered scheme financial reports or compliance plans who wish to resign, or responsible entities that wish to remove an auditor from office under the Corporations Act 2001 (Corporations Act).
+It is for auditors of registered scheme financial reports and compliance plans who wish to resign.
+It is also for responsible entities that wish to remove an auditor from office under the Corporations Act 2001 (Corporations Act).

 It explains:

-As registered schemes have no annual general meetings, appointments of auditors of a registered scheme financial report or compliance plan are managed by responsible entities.
+As registered schemes have no annual general meetings, appointment and removal of auditors of a registered scheme’s financial reports and its compliance plans are managed by the responsible entity.
 As such, responsible entities play an important role in ensuring auditor independence and audit quality.

-Detailed guidance on how we apply the provisions of the Corporations Act relating to the resignation and removal of auditors of registered scheme financial reports and compliance plans is in Regulatory Guide 26 Resignation, removal and replacement of auditors (RG 26), particularly RG 26.68–RG 26.76.
+Detailed guidance on how we apply the provisions of the Corporations Act relating to the resignation and removal of auditors of registered scheme financial reports and compliance plans is contained in Regulatory Guide 26 Resignation, removal and replacement of auditors (RG 26), particularly RG 26.81–RG 26.90.

 When we will consent to an auditor’s resignation or removal

-An auditor of a registered scheme financial report or compliance plan who wishes to resign, or a responsible entity that wishes to remove an auditor from office, must apply to ASIC for our consent.
+An auditor of a registered scheme financial report or its compliance plan who wishes to resign, or a responsible entity that wishes to remove an auditor from office, must apply to ASIC for our consent using paper forms.

-In general, we will consent to the resignation or removal as an auditor of a registered scheme financial report or compliance plan to take effect at any time of the year if:
+In general, we will consent to the resignation or removal of an auditor of a registered scheme financial report or its compliance plan, to take effect at any time of the year if:

-• our criteria for consent are satisfied (see RG 26.17)
+• our criteria for consent are satisfied (see RG 26.21), and

 However, we will generally not consent to the resignation or removal of an auditor at any time of the year if:

-• concerns are raised by the outgoing auditor about a disagreement with management or directors, including management or directors of a responsible entity (see RG 26.22–RG 26.27), and/or
+• concerns are raised by the outgoing auditor about a disagreement with management or directors, including management or directors of the responsible entity (see RG 26.26–RG 26.31), and/or

-• other evidence indicates that we should not provide our consent, including the outgoing auditor being made aware that their resignation or removal may be connected with ‘opinion shopping’ (see RG 26.18–RG 26.21).
+• other evidence indicates that we should not provide our consent, including the outgoing auditor being made aware that their resignation or removal may be connected with ‘opinion shopping’ (see RG 26.22–RG 26.25).

 We will decide whether to consent to a resignation or removal on the merits of each application.